Can I Give Blood If I Have A Tattoo?

 If you’re at risk of having contracted hepatitis after getting tattooed at an unregulated facility, you might be wondering why you can still donate blood after a 12-month waiting period.

-The reason you’re waiting a year isn’t because you will be cleared of the disease after that time; it’s because that’s how long it takes to guarantee that it will show up in blood tests.
+The reason you’re waiting a year isn’t that you’ll be cleared of the disease after that time; it’s because that’s how long it takes to guarantee that it will show up in blood tests.

 This means you may still not be able to donate blood even after the waiting period.
 If getting your tattoo infected you with hepatitis, you won’t be a candidate for blood donation.
 The only difference is that the blood bank will now be able to tell that you have the disease instead of taking a risk by drawing your blood while the virus is still undetected.